 Base Classes

 Base classes inherit from Basic classes and implement device class specific functionality across device classes.
-With POS for .NET V 1.0, there are eight Base Classes.
 The Device Service Object provider is left to implement only the hardware-specific functionality.

 Base classes build on the basic class functionality by providing implementations for all event types (as well as managing event delivery), increment and manage all device statistics, manage validation of property and parameter values (and deliver errors, as needed, to the application), update all device-specific properties according to specification guidelines as part of delivering data events to the application, plus provide a flexible structure of protected methods and helper classes that the application can use if it chooses to provide its own hardware-specific functionality.